rfgreene/EJ40_ZipMatching/README.md

 <code>txt2csv.ipynb --> zcta_ej.ipynb --> Zip_EJ_Matching.ipynb --> statistics.ipynb</code>

-However, for most use cases, only the latter two programs will be run, as the first two programs are used to generate lookup tables, which do not need to be re-generated in most cases.
+However, for most use cases, only the latter two programs will be run, as the first two programs are used to generate lookup tables, which do not need to be re-generated for projects that use zip codes as the input geography.

 <i>txt2csv</i> converts a .txt file to a .csv file, and is used to convert the zip code/tract crosswalk into a more flexible format.